astrohart/MFR/MFR.Matchers.Factories/README.md

-Gets a reference to the one and only instance of the object that implements the [IStringMatcherFactory](#T-MFR-Matchers-Factories-Interfaces-IStringMatcherFactory 'MFR.Matchers.Factories.Interfaces.IStringMatcherFactory') interface that creates string matcher objects used in order to assist the application with carrying out the operation of renaming folders in a directory tree according to a text-replacement pattern that is specified by the user.
+Gets a reference to the one and only instance of the object that implements the [IStringMatcherFactory](#T-MFR-Matchers-Factories-Interfaces-IStringMatcherFactory 'MFR.Matchers.Factories.Interfaces.IStringMatcherFactory') interface that creates string matcher objects used in order to assist the application with carrying out the operation of renaming folders containing Visual Studio Solution (`*.sln`) file(s)  in a directory tree according to a text-replacement pattern that is specified by the user.

 <a name='P-MFR-Matchers-Factories-RenameSolutionFoldersStringMatcherFactory-OperationType'></a>
 ### OperationType `property`